klaytn/klaytn-docs/docs/getting-started/account/creating-accounts.md

 $ ken account new --password <(echo $mypassword) --datadir <DATADIR>
 ```

-**`WARNING`**: Note that using a password file is meant to be used for testing only, it is a bad idea to save your password to a file or expose it in any other way.
+**`WARNING`**: Note that using a password file is meant for testing only; it is a bad idea to save your password in a file or expose it in any other way.
 If you use the password flag with a password file, best to make sure the file is not readable or even listable for anyone but you.
 You achieve this with:

 ```bash
 $ touch /path/to/password